commitd/invest-server/documentation/docs/server.dev-service-extension.md

 ## Accessing the Service API in another plugin

 In another plugin (eg a GraphQL plugin) you will want to access this `CaseChanger` functionality.
 In that plugin, you should include the `invest-service-myserviceinterface` as a Maven dependency.
-Then, as in standard Speing, you should autowire this interface.
+Then, as in standard Spring, you should autowire this interface.

 ```java
 @InvestGraphQlService